razshare/frizzante-docs/docs/server-sent-events.md

         // Upgrade to server sent events.
         setEventName := f.SendSseUpgrade(response)

+        for {
+            // Send to channel-1.
             setEventName("channel-1")
             f.SendEcho(response, "This is a message for channel-1")

+            // Send to channel-2.
             setEventName("channel-2")
             f.SendEcho(response, "This is a message for channel-2") f.SendEcho(response, "This is another message for channel-2")

+            // Send to channel-1.
             setEventName("channel-1")
             f.SendEcho(response, "Back to channel-1")

+            // Sleep for a bit.
+			time.Sleep(time.Second)
+        }
     })
 }